-For a complete discussion of accounting for collaboration and other revenue-generating arrangements, see Note 11, Collaborative arrangements, and Note 12, License and royalty revenue.
+For a complete discussion of accounting for collaboration and other revenue-generating arrangements, see Note 10, "Collaborative arrangements" and Note 11, "License and royalty revenue".
+Additionally, see "Recent accounting pronouncements - Recently adopted" below for discussion of the impact of adopting Topic 606, which was effective on January 1, 2018.